Short Of Breath? 11 Reasons Why This Could Be A Cause For Concern

 Some people who are very obese have difficulty breathing, a condition known as obesity hypoventilation syndrome (OHS).

-In 2015, a total of 9,563 new cases of Tuberculosis (TB) were reported in the U.S. Although rates are leveling off and even declining some years, TB continues to be a problem, particularly TB caused by bacteria resistant to a number of different types of antibiotics (multi-drug resistant TB).
+In 2017, a total of 9,093 new cases of Tuberculosis (TB) were reported in the U.S. Although rates are leveling off or slightly declining some years, TB continues to be a problem, particularly TB caused by bacteria resistant to a number of different types of antibiotics (multi-drug resistant TB).

 In addition to shortness of breath, symptoms of active TB include a persistent cough, weight loss, constant tiredness, fever, and night sweats.
 Some people with TB have no symptoms, and they are said to have latent TB.

 An embolus is a blood clot, air bubble, or a collection of other types of cellular material (such as fat cells) that is carried in the blood stream and capable of lodging in a blood vessel causing an embolism (obstruction).
 A pulmonary embolism (PE) is a sudden blockage in a blood vessel of the lung that restricts or stops blood flow.